eric2323223/jekyll-now/drafts/GPT.md

 ## GPT设计思想
 GPT设计思想的诞生可以追述到
 “representation learning”
-### LM is all you need
--   Language modeling is a very difficult task, even for humans.
--   Language models are expected to compress any possible context into a vector that generalizes over possible completions.
-	 -   “They walked down the street to ???”
- -   To have any chance at solving this task, a model is forced to learn syntax, semantics, encode facts about the world, etc.
--   Given enough data, a huge model, and enough compute, can do a reasonable job!
--   Empirically works better than translation, autoencoding: “Language Modeling Teaches You More Syntax than Translation Does”

 ### The most substantial upgrade that OpenAI GPT proposed is to get rid of the task-specific model and use the pre-trained language model directly!
 ### GPT1: 可以直接加速finetune训练
 ![enter image description here](https://openai.com/content/images/2018/06/zero-shot-transfer@2x.png)